Gout Treatment in Langhorne, PA

 In cases of chronic gout, the affected joints may develop hard swellings called tophi.
 These tophi consist of uric acid deposits and can grow to considerable sizes, occasionally even breaking through the skin.

 For comprehensive gout treatment and specialized care for other rheumatic conditions, turn to The Arthritis Group.
 Our team of experienced rheumatologists is dedicated to providing effective solutions for gout.
-To schedule a consultation at our state-of-the-art arthritis treatment center in Philadelphia, Langhorne, or Bala Cynwyd, please call (215) 725-7400 today.
+To schedule a consultation at our state-of-the-art arthritis treatment center in Langhorne, Philadelphia, and Bala Cynwyd, please call (215) 725-7400 today.
 Discover the best treatment options for your symptoms by meeting with our rheumatologists.

 What are the symptoms of gout?